Luce Line State Trail in transition

 Efforts are being made by the city to entice visitors to the lakefront promenade, parks, and the downtown areas of Winsted from those Luce Line entry points.

-A paved city trail through town, along the north side of Main Avenue, where pedestrians previously had to use the street, was completed in 2010.
+A paved city trail along the north side of Main Avenue, where pedestrians previously had to use the street, was completed in 2010.
 Although the path doesn’t connect the gap in the trail, it’s one of the city’s efforts to provide a safe walkway through town for trail users.

 The Luce Line Trail entry on the west side of Winsted is south of the Cenex Winsted Farmer’s Co-op, on the west side of McLeod County Road 1.